amingilani/auth0-rail5/README.md

 ### Setting up Gems

-Omniauth is a flexible authentication system that standardizes authentication over a countless providers through custom strategies.
+Omniauth is a flexible authentication system that standardizes authentication over several providers through custom strategies.
 Auth0 already has an Omniauth strategy designed for drop in use!

-Adhereing to best practices, we're going to be storing secrets in environment variables instead of checking them into our code.
+Adhering to best practices, we're going to be storing secrets in environment variables instead of checking them into our code.
 To make it easier to setup environment variables in development, we'll need the [dotenv](https://github.com/bkeepers/dotenv) gem.

 Add the following to your `Gemfile` and run `bundle install`: